-*” Client interactions” are any of the possible ways a client could interact with a Unit, such as a referral, an enrollment, etc.
+*” Client interactions” are any of the possible ways a client could interact with a Unit, such as referrals and enrollment.

 When the same field is added to these screens, the data can cascade down from one screen to another.
-For example, if a Site screen has the same custom field as a Building screen, when a user enters data for Site setup, that data will cascade to any buildings set up within that Site.
+For example, if a Site screen has the same custom field as a Building screen, the data that a user enters for the Site will cascade to any buildings set up within that Site.